Deliriant: Effects

 The antimuscarinic plant-based alkaloids scopolamine and atropine are also notorious for their characteristic hyperactive effects and ability to cause stark and dream-like hallucinations.
 The hallucinations themselves are often described by users as disturbing, unpleasant or dark in nature.
 Other commonly reported behaviors and experiences include holding conversations with imagined persons or entities, smoking nonexistent cigarettes (even with nonsmokers), visual hallucinations of spiders or shadow figures or being unable to recognize one's own reflection in a mirror.
 Deliriants in particular appear to be noted for their powerful effects on users' behavior.

-Ken Hedges, who was curator of archaeology at the San Diego Museum of Man, and also studied hallucinogen-based Kumeyaay rock art recalled how; when he was a student at San Diego’s Mount Miguel High School in 1960, two teenage boys in Ojai who sampled datura were found on that town’s main street at night; “in a state of mind that could only be called extremely deranged, they were walking from streetlight to streetlight, banging their heads on each pole until they were covered with blood.”
-Hedge also claimed that even among Native Indians, “terrifying visions” were often the result for “those who submitted themselves to the plant’s power.”
-Anthropological assessment of the sacred Chumash Datura cult in Southern California ascertained that within the tribe; frequent or repeat users of datura tended to gradually become more and more antisocial, often adopting behavior patterns that the rest of the tribe viewed as "capricious malevolence".
-Writer Carlos Castañeda, known for his writings and familiarity with jimson weed as showcased in the novel The Teachings of Don Juan: A Yaqui Way of Knowledge, said of the plant’s effects: “She (Datura) is as powerful as the best of allies, but there is something I personally don’t like about her.
-She distorts men.
-She gives them a taste of power too soon without fortifying their hearts and makes them domineering and unpredictable.
-She makes them weak in the middle of their great power”.
+Ken Hedges, who was curator of archaeology at the San Diego Museum of Man, and also studied hallucinogen-based Kumeyaay rock art recalled how when he was a student at San Diego's Mount Miguel High School in 1960, two teenage boys in Ojai who sampled datura were found on that town's main street at night; "in a state of mind that could only be called extremely deranged, they were walking from streetlight to streetlight, banging their heads on each pole until they were covered with blood."
+Hedge claimed that even among Native Americans, "terrifying visions" were often the result for "those who submitted themselves to the plant's power."
+Anthropological assessment of the sacred Chumash Datura cult in Southern California ascertained that within the tribe, frequent or repeat users of datura tended to gradually become more and more antisocial, often adopting behavior patterns that the rest of the tribe viewed as "capricious malevolence".